Hitakashi/Hitbox-API/channel/editors.md

 ## `POST /editors/:channel`

-Adds or Removes users from the editor list.
+Add or Remove Editors for '':channel''

+**Note**: Only the broadcaster of '':channel'' can modify this API.

 ### Example POST Payload